 Things to Know About This 5 Day San Jose, Costa Rica Itinerary

 - You don’t necessarily need to rent a car for this itinerary.
 Public transportation is very good in San Jose and Uber is available.
-Driving in San Jose is crazy with awful traffic, so if you’re worried about driving, don’t.
-For national parks or attractions out of the city, you can book tours.
+Driving in San Jose is kinda crazy with awful traffic during rush hour, so if you’re worried about driving, don’t.
+For national parks or attractions out of the city, you can book day trips.
 Read our tips for taking the bus in Costa Rica.

 - You need to be very careful in San Jose.
 Unfortunately crime in San Jose is fairly present, theft is the main crime.
 Don’t walk alone at night, avoid walking to places you aren’t familiar with and always keep your valuables close to you with both eyes on it at all times.
 Use your common sense and follow your instincts.